Large-Hadron-Collider901/Reading-Notes/RevisionsAndTheCloud.md

 Git tracks all changes applied to any file or directory and will also detect file corruption or loss of information in transit

 **Loss of Data**
-Through the use of snapshots, Git greatly reduces the possibility of irreversable damage to files including lost data.
+Through the use of snapshots, Git greatly reduces the possibility of irreversible damage to files including lost data.